Issue Your First Ethereum Transaction

-- At the moment this is simply an empty contract project namespace with an "import from Github" configuration.
+- At the moment, this is simply an empty contract project namespace with an "import from Github" configuration.
 We now need to populate it with some source code.
 Click the NEW COMPILATION button in the upper right portion of your screen.

-Now we need to populate the required fields in order to generate our first compilation.
+Now we need to populate the required fields to generate our first compilation.
 We're going to use Kaleido's publicly available SimpleStorage smart contract for this example.
 It's a trivially simple piece of source code, with a single uint global variable -

 storedData - and two methods -

 get.
 We only need to supply arguments for the version of our compilation and the URL to the source code.
 Feel free to copy and paste the two strings below.

 There is only a single smart contract within this solidity file, so we can forgo the Contract to be compiled field.
 And this is a public Github repository, so we don't need an access token.
 Let Kaleido autodetect the compiler in the source and leave the EVM engine as

 - Click FINISH to generate the compilation of SimpleStorage.